-Once you have submitted your thesis for examination, if you encounter issues which mean that you cannot attend your examination, you will need to apply to defer your examination.
+Once you have submitted your thesis for examination, if you encounter issues which mean that you cannot attend your examination, you will need to apply to defer your viva.

-As soon as you are aware that you cannot attend your examination, you should inform your Chair of Examiners and the Graduate School Registry and apply to defer your examination.
+As soon as you are aware that you cannot attend your examination, you should inform your Chair of Examiners and the Graduate School Registry and apply to defer your viva.

-All applications must include a statement by your supervisory team and School before being submitted for approval by the RDPC.
+All applications must include a statement by your Director of Studies and School PhD Coordinator before being submitted for approval by the RDPC.